casper-network/docs/.github/templates/tutorial-template.md

 This can include:
 - [ ] Recommended hardware/software/local setup
-- [ ] Familiarity of experience with Rust, JavaScript, at a certain level
+- [ ] Familiarity/experience with Rust, JavaScript, at a certain level
 - [ ] Completion of a prior tutorial or process
 - [ ] Accounts or logins
 - [ ] Anything else that is relevant